 Where an award has been modified, as a minimum, the expense of the original award continues to be recognised as if it had not been modified.
 Where the effect of a modification is to increase the fair value of an award or increase the number of equity instruments, the incremental fair value of the award or incremental fair value of the extra equity instruments is recognised in addition to the expense of the original grant.
 The incremental fair value is calculated by comparing the fair value of the modified grant with the fair value of the original grant at the modification date.
-The incremental fair value of the modified grant is recognised over the remaining vesting period.
+The incremental fair value of the remaining vesting period.